DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 - if a reference request cannot be sent
 - if someone says that they cannot give a reference
-- to remind the candidate that they haven’t received a reference
+- to remind the candidate that they have not received a reference

 <!-- markdownlint-disable MD001 MD025 MD042 MD051 -->